narasimha-01/VLSI-Project-01-8Bit-ALU/README.md

 ## 📌 Project Overview

-This project implements an **8-bit Arithmetic Logic Unit (ALU)** using Verilog HDL and verifies its functionality through simulation in Xilinx Vivado.
+This project implements an **8-Bit Arithmetic Logic Unit (ALU)** using Verilog HDL and verifies its functionality using a custom testbench in Xilinx Vivado.

-The ALU is one of the fundamental building blocks of a processor.
-It performs arithmetic and logical operations based on the control input (`sel`).
+The ALU is one of the core building blocks of a processor.
+It performs arithmetic and logical operations based on a control signal (`sel`).

 This project was developed as part of my VLSI Design & Verification learning journey.